Mustafa-hub-maker/compton-data-space-presentation/README.md

-# compton-data-space-presentation
-Code and slides explaining Compton Data Space concepts and analysis, presented on 17 July 2025.
-Includes examples using COSI simulation data.

 # Compton Data Space – Presentation and Code

 This repository contains code, diagrams, and a PowerPoint presentation prepared for an talk on **Compton Data Space**, delivered on **17 July 2025**.